 Stage 5 – Morpeth to Burlington, Ontario – 133.53 miles

 I kept riding and called my crew husband John on the phone as asked how many miles I’d have to ride to hit 489.
 My mind was so tired I couldn’t remember the numbers, much less do the math.
 It turned out to be 31 miles from that spot.
 So, I just kept riding.
 I rode through quaint Ontario towns while the nightlife was rocking.
 I rode down dark, isolated roads and climbed over Mt.
 Hamilton.
-I rode until I saw the golden arches of McDonald’s in a Toronto suburb, which ended up being a few miles further than the current record and enough to beat it.
-You’ve got to love the irony of finishing the stages at the golden arches.
+I rode until I saw the golden arches of McDonald’s in a Toronto suburb.
+This ended up being a few miles further than the current record and enough to beat it.

 As I pulled in the parking lot to and stood for a moment in complete and utter shock.
 I couldn’t believe what I’d just done.
 In my dazed state, we packed up the GO, ate a late dinner and made our way to the hotel.
 At some point while enjoying a chocolate shake and chilling out in the hotel room, I realized that I’d calculated the numbers wrong and I’d missed the distance record by 1.47 tiny little miles!
 I in fact hadn’t broken that record.
-To say I was disappointed is an understatement, but at the end of the day, the expedition wasn’t about breaking Dean’s record, it was about exploring three great lakes, two great countries and officially launching the GO in the Canadian market.
+To say I was disappointed is an understatement.
+But at the end of the day, the expedition wasn’t about breaking Dean’s record.
+It was about exploring three great lakes, two great countries and officially launching the GO in the Canadian market.
 And that is what I ended up doing.
-[Note to self, always check your numbers and re-check them when tired.
-Lesson learned…]

 Stage 6 – Burlington to Toronto (Mississauga) Ontario – 21 miles